edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

 :::

+If you want to restore the old attestation config after a failed upgrade, you can read the values in the config map `join-config-backup`.
+On each attestation config upgrade, the current values are stored there.

 You can use the `upgrade apply` command to change measurements of a running cluster:

 1. Modify the `measurements` key in your local `constellation-conf.yaml` to the expected values.